Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 }
 ```

-Where Root.VisitCount is the total amount of simulations across the tree.
+Where Root.VisitCount is the total number of simulations across the tree.

 ## Stages of MCTS
 Now that we understand the core algorithm of MCTS we can explore the steps needed to build and navigate our game tree.